Top 10 Unique Things to Do in Marrakech

 Djemaa el Fna

-A visit to the huge traditional marketplace Djemaa el Fna is one of the best things to do in Marrakech and therefore it’s high up on any Morocco trip bucket list.
-This place is actually as old as the city itself and offers some exciting things to see and to discover: snake charmers, the water vendors, drummers and dancers, storytellers and jugglers, a visit to the Djemaa el Fna is simply an unforgettable experience.
-In the evening, the food market also opens, where Moroccan specialties are cooked and served at countless stalls.
+The huge traditional market square, Djemaa el Fna, is high up on any list of the best things to do in Marrakech and a visit is a must on any trip to Morocco.
+This square is actually as old as the city itself, as its history is said to date back to the 11th century.
+There are some exciting and curious things to discover while sightseeing here.
+Snake charmers, water sellers, drummers and dancers, storytellers and jugglers make a visit to the Djemaa el Fna an unforgettable experience.
+In the evening, the food market opens, where Moroccan specialties are prepared in countless stalls.
+This makes the Djemaa el Fna a great place to sample the local cuisine.

-Tip: The best way to admire the hustle and bustle is from one of the rooftop cafes, from which you can enjoy a delicious mint tea and a dreamlike sunset.
+Tip: The best place to watch the hustle and bustle of Djemaa el Fna is from one of the rooftop cafés, where you can enjoy a delicious mint tea and a fantastic sunset.

 Jardin Majorelle